 The Ministry of Environment and Climate Change Management wishes to inform the general public about the launch of the National Climate Change Investment Plan.
 The launch will be conducted by the Minister of Environment and Climate Change Management, Hon.
 Halima Daud at Sunbird Capital Hotel Marquee in Lilongwe on Friday, 25th April 2014 starting from 9:30 am.

 The NCCIP will guide the Government of Malawi to allocate budgetary resources based on corresponding requirements and the optimal contribution of the environment and climate change management sector to the key priorities of the MGDS II.
 It will provide a framework for monitoring, reporting and accounting for the resources allocated to the sector by clearly providing strategic priorities and targets.
-The National Climate Change Investment Plan is available at Environmental Affairs Department, Lingadzi House, City Centre, Lilongwe,Malawi.
+The National Climate Change Investment Plan can be downloaded at the following links, or is also available at Environmental Affairs Department, Lingadzi House, City Centre, Lilongwe,Malawi.